Relevant Laws Re: E-Collars

 This page is about helping owners better understand answers some of the important questions relating to e-collars to determine their effectiveness, appropriate use and relevant laws pertaining to their use so you can make a more informed decision.

-Yes, but only in accordance with section 17 of the Prevention of Cruelty to Animals Regulations 2008 people can use electronic collars on animals in Victoria.
-These collars can only be used on dogs or cats but not any other species of animal.
-Further, only government authorised e-collars can be used.
+Yes, but only in accordance with of the Prevention of Cruelty to Animals Regulations 2019 people can use electronic collars on dogs in Victoria.

-A person must not use an Authorised electronic collar unless—
+A person must not use an authorised electronic collar on a dog or cat unless—

 (a) a veterinary practitioner has examined the physical health and temperament of the dog or cat and reasonably believes that the dog or cat is suitable to have an authorised electronic collar used on it; and